 1. About this Policy

-This policy describes the types of personal information that TRACE International, Inc. (“TRACE” or “we” or “our”) may collect in our role as a data controller, the purposes for which we may use the information, the circumstances in which we may share the information and the steps we take to safeguard this information.
-We may also process other data in our role as a data processor on behalf of other data controllers in strict accordance with their instructions, which may differ from what is described in this Policy
+This policy describes the types of personal information that TRACE International, Inc. (“TRACE” or “we” or “our”) may collect in our role as a data controller, or data processor, as the case may be; the purposes for which we may use the information, the circumstances in which we may share the information and the steps we take to safeguard this information.
+Please note, we may also process other data in our role as a data processor on behalf of other data controllers in strict accordance with their instructions, which may differ from what is described in this Policy

 2. The Information We Collect

-TRACE maintains various applications in connection with our services including our website (including the TRACE Compendium and TRACE Matrix services), resource center library, learning management system (LMS), and TRACEgifts platform, each of which may collect different kinds of personal information.
+TRACE maintains various applications in connection with our services including our website (which includes TRACE Matrix services), resource center library (which includes the TRACE Compendium), learning management system (LMS), and TRACEgifts platform, and Hubspot, our customer relationship management platform, each of which may collect different kinds of personal information.
 Depending upon the service, product and application, the following personal information may be collected:

 - Login credentials, IP addresses, website cookies, internal unique identifiers, and other session details when our online applications are used;